 As you get older, your priorities in life change, and so does the focus of your insurance benefits.
 Maybe comfort and privacy in hospital are more important to you.
 Or perhaps at some point in future you will need to contribute towards a household help or you might want to relocate abroad.

 Since after you retire you will no longer have an employer to provide your accident or daily allowance insurance, you will have to insure yourself against the consequences of accidents.
 You can include accident coverage in your basic insurance.
 The possibility of a stay in hospital or the need for care are also good reasons to think about future insurance cover.
-With Supplementary Hospital Insurance you also benefit from CURA Long-Term Care Insurance.
-This means you are covered even if you need care and your assets are better protected.

 Our customer service team will help you make the decision that is right for you.
 0844 80 81 82.